Photo Session Locations

 Crowds: Medium (high if an event is scheduled)

-Environment: Beautiful manicured gardens, concrete walking paths, dirt paths to access river
+Environment: Manicured gardens, concrete walking paths, dirt paths to access river

 Vail Village / Lionshead Village